Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 -   Sometimes in the editor, audio may stutter despite a lack of warnings of the DSPGraph being starved.
 This is because GC spikes stall the audio thread if Burst Compilation is disabled.
--   The Unity Editor sometimes emits an exception from a Bursted job.
-This is a DSPGraph and job system bug related to scheduling, and does not appear to have any adverse effects currently.
 -   Sometimes DSPGraph will hang editor shutdown or domain reload.
 This tends to affect some computers but not others, and only happens when Myri is used with engine-imported audio clips.
 Beginning with 0.12.0, an option in the